Justin Verlander, Starting Pitcher, Houston Astros

 College: Old Dominion University

-Justin Verlander, starting pitcher for the Detroit Tigers, was a top player in college, finishing his collegiate career with a 2.57 ERA.
-He was drafted by the Tigers in 2004 as the number two draft pick.
+Justin Verlander, starting pitcher for the Houston Astros, was a top player in college, finishing his collegiate career with a 2.57 ERA.
+He was drafted by the Detroit Tigers in 2004 as the number two draft pick.
 He played in the Tigers' minor league system for just the 2005 season, finishing with an impressive 1.29 ERA and an 11-2 record.
 That season, he also pitched in two games with the Tigers.

 In 2006, his first full season in the major leagues, Verlander won the American League Rookie of the Year award.
 That year, he had a 3.63 ERA with a 17-9 record.
 The following season, he pitched his first no-hitter on June 12, 2007, against the Milwaukee Brewers.